 No form.
-In the first month of the fourth semester, you will convene a meeting of your Supervisory Committee to finalize the specific content of the MFA Exhibition and to review a first draft of the Final Project paper, in consultation with the committee, you should set the date of the Final Oral Examination.
+In the first month of the fourth semester, you will convene your Supervisory Committee meeting to finalize the MFA Exhibition's specific content.
+During the meeting, you will also review a first draft of the Final Project paper in consultation with the committee and set the Final Oral Examination date.